Dueesberch/FarmingSimulatorLauncher/manuals/manual_english.md

 # FarmingSimulatorLauncher

-The goal of the FarmingSimulatorLauncher (FSL) is to simplify the savegame and mod management.
+The goal of the FarmingSimulatorLauncher (FSL) is to simplify the savegame and mod management and make it more flexible.

 Therfore FSL is creating a special folder to store all mods including mod maps.
 It is possible to import different version of the same mod or map and use that different versions in diffenent savegames.